Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

 \paragraph*{Quantum thermal-drift channel.---} Ground state preparation is known to be QMA-hard in the worst case~\cite{watrous2008quantum,chowdhury2020variationala}, and low-temperature thermal state preparation faces comparable complexity barriers~\cite{aharonov2013quantum}.
 A standard `sample-then-prepare' pipeline, which first selects a Hamiltonian $H$ and subsequently attempts to prepare its thermal state, is therefore often prohibitively costly.
-To circumvent this, we implement a randomized thermalization protocol directly on the quantum hardware.
+To circumvent this, we implement quantum operations involving randomness directly on the quantum hardware.

 We define the thermal-drift channel $\pauliselect{\sigma}$ for any Pauli operator $\sigma$, which is the core component of our algorithm.
-For any input state $\rho$, the channel is written in,
+For any input state $\rho$, the channel is defined as